‘Space Force’ key to counter Russia, China threats, military insiders say

-China is close to shooting into space a weapon it claims can blind the optical censors atop any satellite missile defense system.
+China is close to shooting into space a weapon it claims can blind the optical sensors atop any satellite missile defense system.

 Russia will soon stand up its own “S-500 missile program” that it boasts can hit targets nearly 400 miles above Earth’s surface.